Nine Energy Service Inc. (NINE) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Nine Energy Service Inc. (NINE) by analysts is $13.75, which is $8.23 above the current market price.
-The public float for NINE is 15.49M, and at present, short sellers hold a 11.98% of that float.
-On March 28, 2023, the average trading volume of NINE was 1.44M shares.
+The average price point forecasted by analysts for Nine Energy Service Inc. (NINE) is $13.75, which is $8.37 above the current market price.
+The public float for NINE is 15.49M, and currently, short sellers hold a 11.98% ratio of that floaft.
+The average trading volume of NINE on March 31, 2023 was 1.39M shares.

 NINE’s Market Performance

-NINE’s stock has seen a -0.36% decrease for the week, with a -40.52% drop in the past month and a -54.27% fall in the past quarter.
-The volatility ratio for the week is 10.07%, and the volatility levels for the past 30 days are at 9.61% for Nine Energy Service Inc. The simple moving average for the last 20 days is -26.93% for NINE stock, with a simple moving average of -17.32% for the last 200 days.
+NINE stock saw a decrease of 8.47% in the past week, with a monthly decline of -47.00% and a quarterly a decrease of -59.88%.
+The volatility ratio for the week is 9.86%, and the volatility levels for the last 30 days are 10.05% for Nine Energy Service Inc. (NINE).
+The simple moving average for the last 20 days is -19.59% for NINE stock, with a simple moving average of -19.87% for the last 200 days.

 Analysts’ Opinion of NINE